peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-A CBOR array object where each element of the given array is copied to a ew array, or CBORObject.Null if the value is null.
+A CBOR array object where each element of the given array is copied to a new array, or CBORObject.Null if the value is null.

 ### FromObject

     public static PeterO.Cbor.CBORObject FromObject(
         object obj);

 Generates a CBORObject from an arbitrary object.
-See the overload of this ethod that takes a PODOptions argument.
+See the overload of this method that takes a PODOptions argument.

 <b>Parameters:</b>